matrix-org/synapse/UPGRADE.rst

 Upgrading to v1.4.0
 ===================

-**Note: Sending emails and/or SMS will not work in this release without config changes.
-Notably this will affect the ability to register via email or phone number.**
+**Note: As of this release, users will be unable to add phone numbers or email addresses to their accounts, without changes to the Synapse configuration.
+This includes adding an email address during registration.**

 Previous versions of Synapse delegate the sending of emails and SMS to an identity server by default.
 In most cases this server is vector.im or